fab-spec/fab/docs/content/en/guides/adding-server-side-logic.md

     return new Request(`https://api.example.com/${params.route}`)
   })

-  // Or you can use `await fetch` here, which allows you to transform the response Router.on('/needs-transforming/:route(.*)', async ({ params }) => {
+  // Or you can use `await fetch` here, so you can transform the response Router.on('/needs-transforming/:route(.*)', async ({ params }) => {
     const response = await fetch(`https://api.example.com/${params.route}`)
     const json = await response.json()
     delete json._sekret_sekret
-    return new Response(json, response)
+    return new Response(JSON.stringify(json), response) })
-  })
 }
 ```